 ARTICLE VIII ANNUAL EXAMINATION OF TREASURER’S RECORDS

-At the close of each calender year, the treasurer’s records for thatyear will be reviewed by a licensed accounting firm.
+At the close of each calendar year, the treasurer’s records for that year will be reviewed by a licensed accounting firm.
 They will provide a written report to the board concerning the accuracy thereof.

 ARTICLE IX COMMITTEES

-The President, subject to the approval of the Governing Board, shall designate such standing committees as Membership Committee, Telephone Committee, Traffic/Zoning Committee, Drainage Committee, Beautification Committee, and others as may be required to further the interest of the Association or its members.
+The President, subject to the approval of the Board of Governors, may designate such standing committees as may be required to further the interests and objectives of the Association and its members.

 Section 2 The President, subject to the approval of the Governing Board, shall appoint members and the Chair to each committee.